nafg/reactive/reactive-web-demo/src/main/resources/site/web/Events.md

 so you can just write, e.g., `DomEventSource.click`.

 If you have an `Elem` you can
-pass it to `EventStream`'s `apply` method and get back a new `Elem` with the event handler attribute.
-Also, `DomEventSource` extends `NodeSeq=>NodeSeq`, so you can use it with Lift's CSS Selectors or binding.
+pass it to `EventStream`’s `apply` method and get back a new `Elem` with the event handler attribute.
+Also, `DomEventSource` extends `NodeSeq=>NodeSeq`, so you can use it with Lift’s CSS Selectors or binding.
 For example:

 <pre class="brush:xml">
 &lt;!-- in the template --&gt;